East Guildford railway station

 East Guildford railway station is a Transperth railway station 14 km from Perth railway station, in Western Australia, on the Midland Line.

 History

 The station opened on 13 July 1896 as Woodbridge and served the Royal Agricultural Society's Woodbridge Showgrounds.
 It was renamed East Guildford on 1 April 1908.
 Since the change was at the request of the Guildford Municipal Council, the council was charged £35 5s 6d for the cost of changing the name on tickets and station signboards.
 The station was remodelled in the late 1960s.

 Rail services

-East Guildford railway station is served by the Midland railway line on the Transperth network.
+The Midland railway line serves East Guildford railway station on the Transperth network.
 This line goes between Midland railway station and Perth railway station.
 Midland line trains stop at the station every 10 minutes during peak on weekdays, and every 15 minutes during the day outside peak every day of the year except Christmas Day.
-Trains are half-hourly or hourly at night time.
+Trains are half-hourly or hourly at night.
 The station saw 84,415 passengers in the 2013-14 financial year.